jmar777/suspend/README.md

 }
 ```

-While the syntax leaves something to be desired, the 2 second pause between `console.log('hello')` and `console.log('world')` is supremely interesting.
+While the syntax above leaves something to be desired, the 2 second pause between `console.log('hello')` and `console.log('world')` is incredibly significant.
 Prior to generators, JavaScript had absolutely no language constructs to facilitate suspended execution, which is why all asynchronous operations in Node.js use callbacks.

 What `suspend` does, then, is provide a small abstraction around generators that is designed to "play nice" with Node.js' existing callback conventions.
 Here's the previous example modified to use `suspend`: